-With the addition of a wrap around partion wall instead of a fence, you get a little bit of privacy to enjoy a morning cup of coffee in your lounge chair.
-But still converse with your neighbours.
+Instead of the typical picket fences, a wrap-around partition wall gives you get a little bit of privacy to enjoy a morning cup of coffee in your lounge chair.
+It also fits better with contemporary home styles. the low style means that you can still converse with your neighbors.

 Basic Landscaping for Modern Home

-A fitting front yard landscaping idea for such a modern home.
-Keeping things simple and minimalistic plays into the ultra futuristic style of the house.
+Front yard landscaping ideas for such a modern home are not over the top.
+Keeping things simple and minimalistic plays into the ultra-futuristic style of the house.

 Landscape Maintenance Tips

-- Keep things trimmed: good landscaping requires regular pruning and trimming of bushes, tress, and plants.
+- Keep things trimmed: Good yard landscaping ideas require regular pruning and trimming of bushes, tress, and plants.

-- Prune dead stuff: when you see deadening leaves, drying branches, and mulching bits around your plants, get rid of it.
+- Prune dead stuff: When you see dying leaves, dry branches, and mulching bits around your plants, get rid of them.
 These things will drain the energy from your garden, causing everything to look sad and dull.